Tony-Y/pytorch_warmup/docs/index.rst

    :target: https://colab.research.google.com/github/Tony-Y/colab-notebooks/blob/master/PyTorch_Warmup_Approach1_chaining.ipynb

 * `CIFAR10 <https://github.com/Tony-Y/pytorch_warmup/tree/master/examples/cifar10>`_ -
-  A sample script to train a ResNet20 model on the CIFAR10 dataset using an optimization algorithm with a warmup.
+  A sample script to train a ResNet model on the CIFAR10 dataset using an optimization algorithm with a warmup schedule.
+  Its README presents ResNet20 results obtained using each of AdamW, NAdamW, AMSGradW, and AdaMax together with each of various warmup schedules.
+  In addition, there is a ResNet performance comparison (up to ResNet110) obtained using the SGD algorithm with a linear warmup schedule.

 * `EMNIST <https://github.com/Tony-Y/pytorch_warmup/tree/master/examples/emnist>`_ -
-  A sample script to train a CNN model on the EMNIST dataset using the Adam algorithm with a warmup.
+  A sample script to train a CNN model on the EMNIST dataset using the AdamW algorithm with a warmup schedule.
+  Its README presents a result obtained using the AdamW algorithm with each of the untuned linear and exponential warmup, and the RAdam warmup.

 * `Plots <https://github.com/Tony-Y/pytorch_warmup/tree/master/examples/plots>`_ -
   A script to plot effective warmup periods as a function of :math:`\beta_{2}`, and warmup schedules over time.